 We offer a range of free school talks for GCSE and A level students.
-Topics include: 'What Are We Made Of?', 'A Rough Guide to the Universe', 'Mined Over Dark Matter', 'The Life and Death of Stars', 'The Dark Side of the Universe', 'Other Worlds: The Search for Extrasolar Planets' and 'A Tunnel to the Beginning of Time: The LHC and the Higgs Boson'.
+Topics include: 'What Are We Made Of?', 'A Rough Guide to the Universe', 'Mined Over Dark Matter', 'The Life and Death of Stars', 'The Dark Side of the Universe', 'Other Worlds: The Search for Extrasolar Planets', 'Einstein, Einstein Give us a Wave!' and 'A Tunnel to the Beginning of Time: The LHC and the Higgs Boson'.
 Talks can be based on the Key Stage 3,4 and 5 requirements of the National Curriculum or be more general in nature to enrich curriculum content.
 If you would like to discuss any particular requirements, or arrange a talk in your school, please get in touch.

 In recent years the IPPP have established an annual masterclass for local schoolchildren, where sixth formers and their teachers receive instruction in the basic aspects of particle physics and have the opportunity to extract and analyse real experimental data.